When will we actually see the Epstein files released?

 House Speaker Mike Johnson said he was “deeply disappointed” that the Senate approved the bill without making further amendments, and said he and Trump “both have concerns.”

-When asked by a MSNOW reporter if the president could veto the bill, Johnson said: “I’m not saying that.
+When asked by an MSNOW reporter if the president could veto the bill, Johnson said: “I’m not saying that.
 I don’t know.”

+Democratic Senator Richard Blumenthal told CNN that he believed “30 days would be a more than sufficient time” for the Justice Department to release the files.

+Republican Senators Thom Tillis and Eric Schmitt also told CNN the Justice Department should comply with the bill and release the files.

 What has the Department of Justice said?

-Bondi last addressed the Epstein files saga on her X account 5 days ago, where she responded to a Truth Social post from Trump instructing her to launch an investigation into Epstein’s Democratic associates.
+Bondi addressed the Epstein files saga on her X account on November 14, where she responded to a Truth Social post from Trump instructing her to launch an investigation into Epstein’s Democratic associates.

 “Thank you, Mr. President.
 SDNY U.S. Attorney Jay Clayton is one of the most capable and trusted prosecutors in the country, and I’ve asked him to take the lead,” Bondi said.
 “As with all matters, the Department will pursue this with urgency and integrity to deliver answers to the American people.”